The god of music dwelleth out of doors.—Edith M. Thomas, 1887

 “I should hope not; but really when I look around among my acquaintance, I tremble.
 Selina has entirely given up music—never touches the instrument, though she played sweetly.
 And the same may be said of Mrs. Jeffereys—Clara Partridge that was—and of the two Milmans, now Mrs. Bird and Mrs. James Cooper; and of more than I can enumerate.
 Upon my word, it is enough to put one in a fright.
 I used to be quite angry with Selina; but, really, I begin now to comprehend that a married woman has many things to call her attention.
 I believe I was half an hour this morning shut up with my housekeeper.”

 “But everything of that kind,” said Emma, “will soon be in so regular a train—”

 “Well,” said Mrs. Elton, laughing, “we shall see.”

 Emma, finding her so determined upon neglecting her music, had nothing more to say; and after a moment’s pause, Mrs. Elton chose another subject.

+From Emma.
 “Aunt Jane began her day with music—for which I conclude she had a natural taste,” wrote Austen’s niece Caroline in an 1867 remembrance, “tho’ she had no one to teach; was never induced (as I have heard) to play in company; and none of her family cared much for it.”
 The author, who would sing and play the pianoforte before breakfast so as not to disturb others in her household, collected sheet music and copied favorites into her notebooks, leaving behind more than six hundred pieces when she died in 1817.